bitovi/academy/src/technology-consulting/3-prioritization.md

 - Surveys
   - Feature Poll - Poll your users on what features they would like to see.
   - [Sean Ellis Test](https://www.cleverism.com/product-market-fit-sean-ellis-test/) - Ask users if they could no longer use the product/service.
-  - [Net Promoter Score](https://en.wikipedia.org/wiki/Net_Promoter) - Gauge the loyalty of a firm's customer relationships.
+  - [Net Promoter Score](https://en.wikipedia.org/wiki/Net_Promoter) - Gauge the loyalty of a firm’s customer relationships.
 - Interviews - Talk to users or potential users about their problems.
 - UX studies - Watch someone use the app.
 - Hack Nights - Get developers to hack on new ideas of their own.
-- Competitor review - Checkout what the competition is doing.
+- Competitor review - Check out what the competition is doing.

 ### Prioritization Techniques

-Once you have some data, it's time to prioritize features for the backlog.
+Once you have some data, it’s time to prioritize features for the backlog.
 The following are a number of different prioritization techniques:

 - [User Story Mapping](https://manifesto.co.uk/user-story-mapping/) -